sugarspicenshit/animosys_spambot/README.md

 In the `account.ini` file, fill up the `username` and `password` keys with your MLS username and password.

 > ⚠️ **WARNING** For security reasons, it is not recommended to do this.
 Your MLS username and password will be rendered vulnerable.

+> 💡 **NOTE** If `QuickRunEnabled` is set to `False`, the program will still ask for your MLS username and password.
+To prevent this, change the value to `True`.

 ### ⚙️ Modify the spambot's settings